What IS Mindful Medical Massage Therapy?

 SPECIAL NOTE: On the word Medicine and the Big Picture of Yoga in Eastern & Western Thought:

-These interpretations bring a meditative or mindfulness element to the entire practice of medicine and various disciplines of bodymind health.
+These interpretations bring a meditative or mindfulness element to the entire practice of medicine, health care and various disciplines of bodymind health.

 As Bohm states in his book, Wholeness and the Implicate Order: